Skip to main content

 #

-2. Buy ticket at machines or ticket booth (cards accepted)
+2. Buy a ticket at the machines or the ticket booth (cards accepted at the machines)

 Pros